On Competitive Analysis for Polling Systems: Proof for Theorem in the Main Paper

 where

 and

 Similar to our discussion above, we have

 Now we show that results hold for the second type of busy period, i.e., II-B. For II-B, the first arrival occurs in a different queue from where the server was idling, thus the server starts this period with a setup.
-Note that the very first busy period is also a II-B. If $I^{1}$ belongs to the first busy period, then
+Note that the very first busy period is also a II-B. If it is the first busy period, then we have